Te Papa: Colonial Museum

-The first predecessor to Te Papa was the Colonial Museum, founded in 1865, with Sir James Hector as founding director.
-The museum was built on Museum Street, roughly in the location of the present day Defence House Office Building.
+The first predecessor to Te Papa was the Colonial Museum, founded in 1865 with Sir James Hector as founding director.
+The museum was built on Museum Street, roughly in the location of the present day Defence House office building.
 The museum prioritised scientific collections but also acquired a range of other items, often by donation, including prints and paintings, ethnographic curiosities, and items of antiquity.
 In 1907, the Colonial Museum was renamed the Dominion Museum and took on a broader focus.
 The idea of developing a public art gallery in Wellington was gathering support, and the Science and Art Act of 1913 paved the way for a national art gallery in the same building.

 Co-location with National Art Gallery

 Following the passing of the National Art Gallery and Dominion Museum Act in 1930, the two institutions shared a single board of trustees.
-In 1934, the National Art Gallery moved into the Dominion Museum building and incorporated the New Zealand Academy of Fine Arts, which sold its land and donated the proceeds to the new organisation together with an initial collection.
-The early holding consisted largely of donations and bequests, including those from Harold Beauchamp, T. Lindsay Buick, Archdeacon Smythe, N. Chevalier, J. C. Richmond, William Swainson, Bishop Monrad, John Ilott and Rex Nan Kivell.
-In 1936, a new building to house both the collections opened in Buckle Street as a part of the newly built National War Memorial.
+In 1934, the National Art Gallery moved into the Dominion Museum building at Museum Street and incorporated the New Zealand Academy of Fine Arts, which sold its land and donated the proceeds to the new organisation together with an initial collection.
+The early holdings consisted largely of donations and bequests, including those from Harold Beauchamp, T. Lindsay Buick, Archdeacon Smythe, N. Chevalier, J. C. Richmond, William Swainson, Bishop Monrad, John Ilott and Rex Nan Kivell.
+In 1936, a new Dominion Museum building to house both collections opened in Buckle Street as a part of the newly built National War Memorial.

 In 1985 a temporary exhibition space venue was added to the National Art Gallery.
-Shed 11 the Temporary/Contemporary was situated on the Wellington waterfront in a converted industrial warehouse built in 1905 and exhibited contemporary art, both local and international, until 1992.
+Shed 11 the Temporary/Contemporary was situated on the Wellington waterfront in a converted industrial warehouse built in 1905 and until 1992 exhibited local and international contemporary art.

 Eru D. Gore was secretary-manager from 1936 until his death in 1948 when Stewart Maclennan was appointed the first director.
 This was the first appointment in New Zealand of a full-time art gallery director.
 Other past directors of the gallery include: